-In color theory, we often talk about the color wheel.
 A color wheel is really just the spectrum twisted around so that the violet and red ends are joined.
 The color wheel is particularly useful for showing how the colors relate to each other and how you can create new colors by mixing two or more colors.
+The color wheel really consist of a continual gradient of the colors in the spectrum, but to make things a little easier I will divide the wheel into twelve distinct colors.

 Among the colors in the color wheel, there are three colors which are referred to as the primary colors.
 All other colors can be created by mixing these three colors.
 The primary colors are, as seen in the figure to the left, red, green and blue.